pratik0217/typescript-tutorial/README.md

 Note - Float have in TS but not declaring num:float this throw the error right way declear float(decimal number) as a percentage:number = 67.90;

 # Number Data type in TS
+- Apply number data type
+- Redeclare issue
+- Add number with data type
+- use binary & hexadecimal numbers
+- convert string to number
+- type inference with number (Automatically detect the data type of variable value through when hover in variable).
+- Decimal with number data type

+# String & Boolean in TS
+- Apply string data type
+- ways to define string
+- Convert in string data type
+- apply boolean data type
+- Possible boolean values (only true or false passible not a yes or no, 0 or 1).
+- inference and declaration issues